kmlawson/china-revolutions-mo3337/03assignments.md

 In your bibliography, please have separate sections for your secondary sources and the primary sources you used.

 If you prefer **and do so consistently**, you may use the Chicago Style (Notes and Bibliography) over the St Andrews note formatting.
-I encourage you to manage your sources in a referencing tool such as [Zotero](https://www.zotero.org/) which makes it easy to automatically generate formatted notes and bibliography if you have the correct information for each source.
+I encourage you to manage your sources in a referencing tool such as [Zotero](https://www.zotero.org/) to help manage your sources.

 \pagebreak